machal/cssmine-content/content/css3-transitions.md

 As mentioned before, animated transitions cannot be applied to all CSS properties.
 For instance, animating the `display` property would be absolutely useless.
-So here is [list of animatable properties](http://www.w3.org/TR/css3-transitions/#animatable-properties).
+So here is a [list of animatable properties](http://www.w3.org/TR/css3-transitions/#animatable-properties).

 ### Transition Timing Function